 Copy Data Activity Overview

 First things first!
-Let’s change the name into something more descriptive than the random “Copy_blc” that was auto-generated in the copy data wizard:
+Let’s change the name into something more descriptive than the random “Copy_09c” that was auto-generated in the copy data tool:

 Aaaaah, that’s better!
 Now I can focus 😂 Alright.
 Where were we?